-Brussels is prone to rain all year around, but storms tend to be short.
-Summer is ideal, when city folks leave for vacation and high temperatures average just over 70 degrees Fahrenheit.
-For Temperature and precipitation charts and current weather, see: Brussels Travel Weather.
+Brussels is prone to rain all year round, but storms tend to be short.
+Summer is ideal when city folks leave for vacation and high temperatures average just over 70 degrees Fahrenheit.
+For Temperature and precipitation charts and current weather, see Brussels Travel Weather.

 Brussels on the Cheap

 Larger cities in Europe may be expensive on the surface but offer many opportunities for cheap amusement.
 See Brussels on the Cheap for some travel tips for budget travelers.
 You'll find cheap eats, free museums and museum days, and even suggestions for cheap dates.

 Brussels has three train stations, Brussels Nord, Brussels Centrale and Brussels Midi.